felixgao/data-science-cookiecutter/{{ cookiecutter.project_slug }}/README.md

 To launch Jupyter Notebook, please run `make jupyter` in the Docker container.
 After launch the Jupyter Notebook, you can access the Jupyter Notebook service in http://localhost:{{ cookiecutter.jupyter_host_port }}.

-# Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [cookiecutter-docker-science](https://docker-science.github.io/) project template.